 You can also walk along the esplanade with views of the Tay Road and Rail Bridges.

-The V and A building on the Dundee waterfront is not only an incredible design.
-It holds exhibitions of other works in the design world and more.
+The V&A building on the Dundee waterfront is not only an incredible design, but it also holds exhibitions of other works in the design world and more.

 This is one of the things to do in Dundee that I can highly recommend.